prometheus/docs/content/docs/introduction/glossary.md

 ### Collector

 A collector is a part of an exporter that represents a set of metrics.
-It may be a single metric as part of direct instrumentation, or many metrics if it is pulling metrics from another system.
+It may be a single metric if it is part of direct instrumentation, or many metrics if it is pulling metrics from another system.

 ### Direct instrumentation

-Direct instrumentation is when instrumentation is added inline as part the source code of a program.
+Direct instrumentation is instrumentation added inline as part the source code of a program.

 ### Exporter